Views: 9

-I noticed that someone dropped in on my blog site after googling the following: Funny skits about the Roman Empire.
-One place to go to if you are looking for such entertainment is the 70s TV show: UP POMPEII.
+If you are looking for entertainment that tries to imitate ancient Roman Comedy, I can only recommend the 70s TV show: UP POMPEII.
 No, you would not find this on commercial American television (at least not today), for it was far too bawdy, but it was right in keeping with the tradition of ancient Roman Theater.
+Frankly, the #METOO Generation would cringe at the plot lines.
 Believe it or not, it used to be on American Public Television usually running late at night.
 I have a theory on that one.
+There were far too many women running around in skimpy outfits.
 It was a good show starring Frankie Howerd (correct spelling).
 He played the part of Lurcio (pronounced LURK-IO).
 Now what you got to remember many Roman names had meanings, so a common joke is to give characters names that reflect their character.
 “A slave that lurks…thus LURK-IO” get it?
 He is owned by a master named Ludicrus Sextus (I suppose having sex with him would be ludicrous?) and a daughter named Erotica (who can’t get enough?).
+You know where I’m going with this…right?

 And you can’t forget the son Nausius (another way to say nauseous?) who is in a continual state of virginity.
-I think by now you caught on.
 If you wonder what kind of show it was, it was probably right in line with the tradition of Roman Comedy.
 There were lots of double entendres and many risqué gags.
-For Americans, readings this review, I am sure that there was semi-nudity as well.
+For Americans, reading this review I am sure that there was semi-nudity as well.
 If you Google old photos from the show, there are images of half-naked women.
-Please note I am just reporting the facts, and please remember British Television was way different from American television.
+Please note, I am just reporting the facts, and please remember British Television was AND STILL IS way different from American television.
 How it made its way on to American Public Television?
 The naughty-bits were taken out, of course.
 What influenced this show were the plays of Plautus for one thing, and during the 70s there was a hit Broadway musical and film: A FUNNY THING HAPPENED ON THE WAY TO THE FORUM.

 Titus Maccius Plautus (c.
 254-184 B.C.)
 Writer of comedy, wrote bawdy and swift moving plots.
 His plays were vulgar in the attempt to appeal to the uneducated classes.
 Shakespeare borrowed his plot from the play THE TWIN BROTHERS for his comedy A COMEDY OF ERRORS.